-Computer simulation of circuit performance using SPICE is often useful in predicting the performance of analog circuits and systems.
-This is particularly true for Video and RF amplifier circuits where parasitic capacitance and inductance can have a major effect on circuit performance.
-Check the TI web site (www.ti.com) for SPICE macromodels within the OPA4684 product folder.
+Computer simulation of circuit performance using SPICE is often useful when analyzing the performance of analog circuits and systems.
+This is particularly true for higher speed designs where parasitic capacitance and inductance can have a major effect on circuit performance.
+A SPICE model for the OPA2684 is available in the product folder on the TI web site (www.ti.com).
+This is the single channel model for the OPA684-simply use two of these to implement an OPA2684 simulation.
 These models do a good job of predicting small-signal AC and transient performance under a wide variety of operating conditions.
-They do not do as well in predicting distortion or dG/dP characteristics.
+They do not do as well in predicting the harmonic distortion or dG/dP characteristics.
 These models do not attempt to distinguish between the package types in their small-signal AC performance.